Justin Holiday: Sacramento Kings (2022)

-On February 8, 2022, Holiday was traded, alongside Domantas Sabonis, Jeremy Lamb and a 2023 second-round pick, to the Sacramento Kings in exchange for Tyrese Haliburton, Buddy Hield and Tristan Thompson.
+On February 8, 2022, Holiday was traded, alongside Domantas Sabonis, Jeremy Lamb and a 2023 second-round draft pick, to the Sacramento Kings in exchange for Tyrese Haliburton, Buddy Hield and Tristan Thompson.
 Holiday made his debut for the team the next day, recording six points, four assists and two steals in a 132–119 win over the Minnesota Timberwolves.

-Return to Atlanta (2022–2023)
+Second stint with Hawks (2022–2023)

 On July 6, 2022, Holiday and Maurice Harkless were traded to the Atlanta Hawks in exchange for Kevin Huerter.
 The deal reunited Holiday with his brother Aaron, who signed with the Hawks as a free agent.

-On February 9, 2023, Holiday and Frank Kaminsky and 2 future second-round draft picks were traded to the Houston Rockets in exchange for Bruno Fernando and Garrison Mathews.
+On February 9, 2023, Holiday and Frank Kaminsky and two future second-round draft picks were traded to the Houston Rockets in exchange for Bruno Fernando and Garrison Mathews.
 On February 13, Holiday and the Rockets reached a contract buyout agreement.

-Dallas Mavericks (2023–present)
+Dallas Mavericks (2023)

 On February 15, 2023, Holiday signed with the Dallas Mavericks.

+Denver Nuggets (2023–2024)

+Holiday signed with the Denver Nuggets on July 6, 2023.

+Virtus Segafredo Bologna (2025)

+On February 1, 2025, Holiday signed with Virtus Segafredo Bologna of the Lega Basket Serie A.